 Twitter and Facebook are both great social networks that keep you in touch with friends, and in this case – other freelancers.
 Nothing beats supportive tweets or Facebook updates to throw questions out there when you need help with something.
 You sometimes need to chat with people who are in the same position as you, and that's why social media works so well to beat isolation.

 Join a local group

 Every creative industry field has a local community group or organisation somewhere.
-Find out what's on your own doorstep and sign up as a member.
+Find out what's on your doorstep and sign up as a member.
 Get involved and help out if you can.
 Go along to any events, workshops or conferences.
 I can't stress enough how important it is to get out there and meet real people.

 Collaborate where possible

-In the creative industries, it's not uncommon to end up collaborating with other freelancers on certain projects.
+In the creative industries, it's not uncommon to end up collaborating with other freelancers on specific projects.
 You might be a web developer needing a web designer or a PR professional seeking a graphic designer.
 You could be a photographer looking for a copywriter.
 Whatever you need, start making connections by offering collaborative work to other local freelancers.
 Building relationships this way could be the start of something beautiful.

 Get chatting online

 There are so many online resources these days, especially for freelancers.
-FreelanceSwitch is really cool and you can sign up and become a member and chat in their forum with like-minded folk.
+FreelanceSwitch is cool and you can sign up and become a member and chat in their forum with like-minded folk.
 Or there's FreelanceUK which has all sorts of forums, relevant to your creative field.
 Sign up, join, become a member and make the most of what's out there on the web.